eendebakpt/oapackage/docs/properties.rst

   .. doctest::

     >>> array = oapackage.exampleArray(1) # Select an example two-level orthogonal array
     >>> array.showarray() # Show the two-level orthogonal array
     array:
       0   0   0   0   0
       0   0   0   0   0
       0   0   0   1   1
       0   0   1   0   1
       0   1   0   1   0
       0   1   1   0   0
       0   1   1   1   1
       0   1   1   1   1
       1   0   0   1   1
       1   0   1   0   1
       1   0   1   1   0
       1   0   1   1   0
       1   1   0   0   1
       1   1   0   0   1
       1   1   0   1   0
       1   1   1   0   0
      >>> print(array.rank()) # Calculate the rank of the array
      5
      >>> print(array.foldover()) # Determine if the array is foldover
      False

-Other structural properties such as whether an array involves two levels or is symetric can be found in the documentation of :class:`~oalib.array_link`, which shows the full set of methods available.
+Other structural properties such as whether an array involves two levels or is symetric can be found in the documentation of :cpp:class:`array_link`, which shows the full set of methods available.

 Statistical properties of orthogonal arrays
 -------------------------------------------

 Orthogonal arrays are commonly evaluated in terms of their generalized wordlength pattern :cite:`Xu2001` (GWLP).
 Two-level OAs are also commonly evaluated in terms of their :math:`{J}_{k}`-characteristics and :math:`F`-vectors :cite:`Deng1999`.
-The OApackage can calculate all these statistical criteria:
+The OApackage can calculate all these statistical criteria: :cpp:func:`array_link::GWLP`, :cpp:func:`array_link::Fvalues`, :cpp:func:`array_link::Jcharacteristics`.

-.. doxygenfunction:: array_link::GWLP
-.. doxygenfunction:: array_link::Fvalues
-.. doxygenfunction:: array_link::Jcharacteristics

-The following example shows how to calculate the GWLP, :math:`{F}_{k}`-values and :math:`{J}_{k}`-characteristics from an :meth:`~oalib.array_link` object:
+The following example shows how to calculate the GWLP, :math:`{F}_{k}`-values and :math:`{J}_{k}`-characteristics from an :cpp:class:`array_link` object:

 .. admonition:: Calculate GWLP and F-values